coffeegist/ansible-role-bob-the-builder/README.md

 - bob_dir - The path to install Bob the Builder
 - blueprints_dir - A local directory containing the Bob the Builder blueprints to run
 - out_dir - A remote directory to store the final tools in

+## Blueprints

+This playbook uses Bob to run all of the blueprints found in the `files/blueprints` directory.
+Use Bob to generate blueprints, or get them from your teammates, and store them there before running the role.

 ## Adding to a Playbook